INSIGHTS

 Many employers and HRDs are still using their pre COVID-19 employee value proposition.
 You need to reassess the promise you make to your people to align more closely with the working world of today.
 Whether that includes the benefits you offer or the way you work generally, you need to ask if it is working for you to engage and retain people.

-Consideration of financial and psychological wellbeing should be and will continue to be at the forefront of people’s needs, and can be tailored around this.
+Consideration of financial and psychological wellbeing should be and will continue to be at the forefront of people’s needs, and employee benefits can be tailored around this.

 Now is the time to do a health check around your employee value proposition and build a new strategy that aligns to the wider business goals.
 Contact Katie Nightingale for help reassessing your employee value proposition and we can help you create a wellbeing tool kit that is fit for purpose.
 Bringing an objective perspective, we can show you quick wins and the impact that they can bring.